Skip to main content

 Jean-Noël is Kameleoon's founder and CTO and today heads the company's R&D department.
 He is a recognized expert in AI innovation and software development.
 In his posts he shares his vision of the market and his technology expertise.

-Developing a solid understanding of the statistical significance indicators of your A/B tests is essential to interpreting the results of your experiments successfully and to then improve your digital strategy.
-To this end, the confidence index provides precious information about your A/B tests - as long as you know how to interpret it.
+Developing a solid understanding of the statistical significance indicators of your A/B tests is essential to interpreting the results of your experiments successfully and, from there, improving your digital strategy—especially if you're part of a team making data-driven decisions across marketing, product, and engineering.

-The index is calculated by comparing the original version and the unique variation during an A/B test, but can also apply to a comparison of the B and D variations of an A/B/C/D test.
-Any A/B testing platform will provide this confidence index for each test.
+The confidence level is calculated by comparing the original version and the unique variation during an A/B test, and can also apply to a comparison of the B and D variations of an A/B/C/D test.
+Any A/B testing platform will provide this confidence level for each test.
 Even when one isn’t provided (on a web analytics solution, for example), it is possible to calculate it using a standard mathematical formula.

 What is the increase in conversions?

-So, if you have a 15% increase in conversions for your variation and a statistical significance of 99%, this only means that your variation effectively has a 99% chance of outperforming the original.
-It doesn’t mean that there is a 99% chance that the increase in conversions will be 15% when the variant goes live on your website or the test is repeated.
-In fact, your actual increase in conversions could be any number, such as 3%.
+As an example, if you have a 15% increase in conversions for your variation and a statistical significance of 99%, this only means that your variation has a 99% chance of outperforming the original.

 How much importance should you assign to increases in conversion rates provided by your A/B tests?

-This doesn’t mean that the increase in conversion rates generated by a test is totally meaningless, just that the confidence index doesn’t apply to it.
+This doesn’t mean that the increase in conversion rates generated by a test is totally meaningless, just that the confidence level doesn’t apply to it.

-The dashboards on some A/B testing solutions display a confidence index right from the beginning of the experiment.
+The dashboards on some A/B testing solutions display confidence levels right from the beginning of the experiment.
 The problem with this is that the evolution of this indicator over time has zero value and can mislead inexperienced users.

-A confidence index is obtained from a set number of observations and represents the percentage of chances that the same result will be obtained with the same number of observations in the future.
-So if you have an index of 90% that was only obtained over 50 visits, there is some probability that you will obtain the same result...but only over 50 visits.
+A confidence level is obtained from a set number of observations and represents the percentage of chances that the same result will be obtained with the same number of observations in the future.
+So if you have a level of 90% that was only obtained over 50 visits, there is some probability that you will obtain the same result... but only over 50 visits.

-Through extrapolation, you can then get three different significance indexes during a test:
+Through extrapolation, you can then get three different significance levels during a test:

 • 90% at 1,000 visits